 In the morning after breakfast we boarded a bus to travel by road back to Iquitos.
 Nauta is a true frontier jungle town with rudimentary buildings and streets, garbage, building materials, tuk-tuks, street dogs and the ever-present heat.
 The two-hour drive to the airport was made longer by the temporary closure of the road as several villages hosted parades for a local holiday, but we did not mind this at all.
 We were able to get off the bus and enjoy the parades and celebratory atmosphere with the local people.
 Kids in crisp school uniforms goose-stepped down the (only) paved road as a man announced them on a loudspeaker.
 Families clapped for their children and friends as they marched down the crowded street.
 Each parade was short and when finished the crowds dispersed for food and drinks in nearby buildings.
 Driving from Nauta to Iquitos and seeing the villages of the jungle, which transition from extremely rural into a more urban feeling as the big city approaches, a traveler looking out a bus window can observe the profoundly humble living circumstances that are typical to the people in this area.
 These images stuck with me as I flew out of Iquitos on a big jet plane and was soon back in sprawling Lima with its crowded city streets and bustling, honking traffic.
 It did not feel like I had just visited the eastern edge of the same country, but like I had been on a different planet.

 This Amazon cruise review was written by an AdventureSmith Explorations crew member.
+Find our full selection of Amazon cruises.
 Read all Cruise Reviews for more trip reports, or contact one of our Adventure Specialists to learn more about these small ship cruises and wilderness adventures: 1-800-728-2875.